Skip to content

 For reasons of prudence, the budgets for future years assume 15% release

-that's why it doesn't work as you outlined in your mail, with "fixed" amounts that you keep or fall short in a year because you know what's coming in, but you don't know what's still going out
+that's why it doesn't work like you outlined in your mail, with "fixed" amounts that you keep or fall short in a year because you know what's coming in, but you don't know what's still going out

 incidentally, the story is more complicated than I am outlining here, as sales also fluctuate from year to year, and in recent years they have declined somewhat (on average), while many costs have remained the same